alpineduo/alpineduo.github.io/_posts/2020-05-30-benediktbauern-to-bayrischzell-mtb-20.md

 : Parking lot at Benediktbauern swimming pool, free along the road

 Duration
-: 13 hours total (see komoot for more details)
+: 14 hours total, split into two days (see komoot for more details)

 ## Activity view